Thraka/thraka.github.io/root/articles/systems/config.md

 If you have further initialization you want to perform, especially when you don't designate a different startup object, you can use the <xref:SadConsole.Game.Configuration.OnStart(System.Action)?displayProperty=nameWithType> configuration option to specify a delegate that's invoked after the game starts.

-When you leave the default configuration that creates the <xref:SadConsole.Game.StartingConsole?displayProperty=nameWithType> instance, you must use this configuration option to setup the console.
+When you leave the default configuration that creates the <xref:SadConsole.GameHost.StartingConsole?displayProperty=nameWithType> instance, you must use this configuration option to setup the console.
 The following code example demonstrates printing some text on the `StartingConsole`.

 ```csharp
 Game.Configuration gameStartup = new Game.Configuration()